 - 1. Approving IT strategy and policy documents and ensuring that the management has put an effective strategic planning process in place; - 2.
-Ascertaining that management has implemented processes and practices that ensure that the IT delivers value to the business: - 3.
+Ascertaining that management has implemented processes and practices that ensure that the IT delivers value to the business; - 3.
 Ensuring IT investments represent a balance of risks and benefits and that budgets are acceptable; - 4.
-Monitoring the method that management uses to determine the IT resources needed to achieve strategic goals and provide high-level direction for sourcing and use of IT resources; - 5.
-Ensuring proper balance of IT investments for sustaining NBFC's growth and becoming aware about exposure towards IT risks.
+Monitoring the method that management uses to determine the IT resources needed to achieve strategic goals and provide high- level direction for sourcing and use of IT resources; - 5.
+Ensuring proper balance of IT investments for sustaining NBFC's growth and becoming aware about exposure towards IT risks. - Company also constituted IT Steering Committees, operating at an executive level.